 The SX8643 allows setting the sensitivity for each sensor individually in applications which have a variety of sensors sizes or different overlays or for fine-tuning performances.
 The optimal sensitivity is depending heavily on the final application.
-If the sensitivity is too low the ticks will not pass the thresholds and it is not possible to detect fingers.
-In case the sensitivity is set too large a finger hovering above the sensors will already be detected before the finger really touches the overlay resulting in false detections.
+If the sensitivity is too low the ticks will not pass the thresholds and touch/proximity detection will not be possible.
+In case the sensitivity is set too large, some power will be wasted and false touch/proximity information may be output (ie for touch buttons => finger not touching yet, for proximity sensors => finger/hand not close enough).